petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/defining-object-relationships.md

 {bdg-secondary}`Available Liferay DXP/Portal 7.4+`

-Relationships are connections between Objects that link their entities.
-You can add relationships to any published or unpublished custom Object.<!--TASK: Include system Objects once supported; "You can add relationships to any published or unpublished Object, including both system and custom Objects."-->
+Relationships are connections between Object definitions that you can use to link their entities.
+You can add relationships to any published or unpublished Object, including both system and custom Objects.

 ## Relationship Types